Kong/gojira/README.md

 ### GOJIRA_IMAGE

-Instead of building an image automatically, force this image to be used.
+Instead of building a development image, force this image to be used.
 [Docs]

-[Docs]: doc/manual.md
+[Docs]: doc/manual.md#using-kong-release-images-with-gojira

 ### GOJIRA_GIT_HTTPS